This post may contain affiliate links. Please read my disclosure policy.

-Use these detailed instructions to make a peppermint and candy cane cake for Christmas and the Holiday season.
-Great way to use leftover candy canes too!
+Use this cake decorating tutorial to make an easy peppermint cake for Christmas and the Holiday season.
+Great way to use up leftover candy canes too!

-Christmas is finally here and I made this peppermint and candy cane cake.
+Christmas is finally here and I made this candy cane and peppermint cake.

-This Christmas is extra special coz it’s our first Christmas with the little one.
+This Christmas is extra special because it’s our first Christmas with the little one.

 I have made very few square cakes… The last one I made was over a year ago.